 military options have to do not so much with how to obtain victory, but how to

 obtain victory in a way that best shapes the postwar environment.

 BOGAEV: My guest is Washington Post reporter Thomas Ricks.
 He covers the

 Pentagon and has been reporting on the debate in Washington over a possible

 attack against Iraq.
 We'll talk more after a break, Tom.

 BOGAEV: If you're just joining us, my guest is Washington Post military

 correspondent Thomas Ricks.
-We're talking about the debate in Washington
+We're talking about the debate in Washington over

 a possible military operation in Iraq.